 Cucumber Mosaic Virus Treatment

 Even though botanists can tell us what causes cucumber mosaic disease, they have yet to discover a cure.
-Prevention is difficult because of the short time between when the aphid contracts the virus and its passing it along.
+Prevention is difficult because of the short time between when the aphid contracts the virus and it’s passing it along.
 Early season aphid control may help, but there is no known Cucumber Mosaic Virus treatment at the present time.
-It is recommended that if your cucumber plants are affected by Cucumber Mosaic Virus, they should be removed immediately from the garden.
+It’s recommended that if your cucumber plants are affected by Cucumber Mosaic Virus, they should be removed immediately from the garden.